CIBC-Internal/python/Doc/library/email.parser.rst

       reading the headers or not.
 The default is ``False``, meaning it parses the entire contents of the file.

-   .. method:: parsebytes(bytes, headersonly=False)
+   .. method:: parsebytes(text, headersonly=False)

-      Similar to the :meth:`parse` method, except it takes a byte string object instead of a file-like object.
-Calling this method on a byte string is exactly equivalent to wrapping *text* in a :class:`~io.BytesIO` instance first and calling :meth:`parse`.
+      Similar to the :meth:`parse` method, except it takes a :term:`bytes-like object` instead of a file-like object.
+Calling this method is equivalent to wrapping *text* in a :class:`~io.BytesIO` instance first and calling :meth:`parse`.

       Optional *headersonly* is as with the :meth:`parse` method.